LineageOS/lineage_wiki/_includes/templates/device_build.md

 $ repo sync
 ```

-The Lineage manifests include a sensible default configuration for repo, which we strongly suggest you use (i.e. don't add any options to sync).
+The LineageOS manifests include a sensible default configuration for repo, which we strongly suggest you use (i.e. don't add any options to sync).
 For reference, our default values are `-j 4` and `-c`.
 The `-j 4` part means that there will be four simultaneous threads/connections.
 If you experience
 problems syncing, you can lower this to `-j 3` or `-j 2`.
 On the other hand, `-c` will ask repo to pull in only the current branch, instead of the entire Lineage history.